 E-MS: Sort of.
 You also spent some time with your foremothers.
 They call themselves The Bad Mothers Club.

-Elm Sunday: Yeah, you should write a book about them.
+Elm Sunday: Yeah, you should write a book about them, too.
 Especially Sophie Mae.
 I love her energy.

 Elm Sunday: Yeah.
 She spent a lot of her time out West, working as a stage actress in honky-tonk saloons.
-She sang and danced, too—she was a real rabble-rouser!
+She sang and danced, too.
+Like me, she was a real rabble-rouser!

-E-MS: Didn't she also go to prison, abandoning her young daughters?
+E-MS: Didn't Sophie Mae also go to prison, abandoning her young daughters?

 Elm Sunday: Yeah.
 She killed one of her husbands.